Mitchell Starc: Early domestic career

-Early international career
+International career

 2010–2012

-Due to his impressive performances in the 2010 winter, Starc was chosen as a late replacement in Australia's tour of India in late 2010, replacing the injured Alex Napier.
+Due to his impressive performances in the 2010 winter, Starc was chosen as a late replacement in Australia's tour of India in late 2010, replacing the injured Josh Hazlewood.
 Starc made his international debut on this tour, playing in a One Day International (ODI) against India on 20 October 2010.
 He did not bat and was wicketless.
 Starc played his second ODI later in the summer, in the final match of Australia's three-match series against Sri Lanka.
 Sri Lanka had already won the series by winning the first two matches, their first ever series win in Australia.
 Starc and fellow fast bowler Clint McKay took nine wickets between them in Sri Lanka's innings to set up an eight-wicket win for Australia.
 The win ended a seven-match losing streak for Australia.
 Ahead of the 2010–11 Ashes series, Starc was selected to play for Australia A in a warm-up match against England.
 During a Sheffield Shield match for New South Wales the week before the match, Starc suffered a side-strain injury, ruling him out for four weeks.
 As a result, he missed the Australia A match and wasn't considered for selection in the Ashes.
 He was selected again to play for Australia A in the 2011 winter for a tri-series in Zimbabwe.

 Starc came into contention for a Test cricket debut in the 2011/12 season.
 He took two five-wicket hauls against Queensland in November: first in a Sheffield Shield match, then in a one-day match.
 Despite New South Wales losing both matches, Starc was named the player of the match in the one-day match because of both his bowling performance and strong hitting late in New South Wales' batting innings.
 He was once again selected to play for Australia A, this time in a warm-up match against New Zealand at the end of November.
 During this match, he was announced as part of Australia's team for the first Test match against New Zealand to replace the injured Ryan Harris, setting him up to make his Test debut.